vippsas/vipps-login-api/vipps-login-api.md

 If you are a Vipps partner managing integrations on behalf of Vipps merchants, you can use your partner API credentials to authenticate, and then send the Merchant Serial Number (MSN) to identify which of your merchants you are acting on behalf of.

-The main differences between partner key integration and merchant integration is:
+The main differences between partner key integration and merchant integration are:

-- Authentication is based on a token obtained from [POST: /accesstoken/get](https://vippsas.github.io/vipps-developer-docs/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost).
+* Authentication is based on a token obtained from [POST: /accesstoken/get](https://vippsas.github.io/vipps-developer-docs/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost).
 This is the same token endpoint used for eCom payments.
 The token must be passed as a Bearer token in the header e.g `Authorization: Bearer <access-token>`.
-For partner key integration this authorization method *must* be used.
-The `token_endpoint_authentication` methods `client_secret_basic` and `client_secret_post` does not work for partner key integrations.
+For partner key integration, this authorization method _must_ be used.
+The `token_endpoint_authentication` methods, `client_secret_basic` and `client_secret_post`, do not work for partner key integrations.
-- `Merchant-Serial-Number` header must be sent as part of backend requests to identify which merchant you're acting on behalf of.
+* `Merchant-Serial-Number` header must be sent as part of backend requests to identify which merchant you're acting on behalf of.

 Browser and phone number flows have minor differences and are described in more detail further down.